-The ADC08D1020 is a versatile A/D Converter with an innovative architecture permitting very high speed operation.
+The ADC08D1520 is a versatile A/D Converter with an innovative architecture permitting very high speed operation.
 The controls available ease the application of the device to circuit solutions.
 Optimum performance requires adherence to the provisions discussed here and in the Applications Information Section.

-While it is generally poor practice to allow an active pin to float, pins 4, 14 and 127 of the ADC08D1020 are designed to be left floating without jeopardy.
-In all discussions throughout this data sheet, whenever a function is called by allowing a control pin to float, connecting that pin to a potential of one half the $V_A$ supply voltage will have the same effect as allowing it to float.
+While it is generally poor practice to allow an active pin to float, pins 4, 14, 52 and 127 of the ADC08D1520 are designed to be left floating without jeopardy.
+In all discussions for pins 4, 14, and 127, whenever a function is called by allowing these control pins to float, connecting that pin to a potential of one half the $V_A$ supply voltage will have the same effect as allowing it to float.